Beef Tenderloin with Mushrooms & Onions

 1½ cup(s), reduced sodium variety

-- Preheat the oven to 425°F. Spray the rack of a roasting pan with olive oil nonstick spray and place in the pan.
+- Preheat the oven to 425°F. Spray the rack of a roasting pan with cooking spray and place in the pan.

 - Place the beef on the rack in the pan and roast until an instant-read thermometer inserted in the center registers 135°F, 25–30 minutes.
 Transfer to a platter and let stand 10 minutes (The internal temperature will increase to 145°F for medium-rare.)

 - Meanwhile, heat the remaining 1 teaspoon oil in the same skillet over medium-high heat.
-Add the onions, mushrooms, garlic, and the remaining 1/4 teaspoon cumin, 1/4 teaspoon salt, and 1/8 teaspoon pepper; cook, stirring occasionally, until the onions and mushrooms are browned and softened, 9–10 minutes.
+Add the onions, mushrooms, garlic, and the remaining 1⁄4 teaspoon cumin, 1⁄4 teaspoon salt, and 1⁄8 teaspoon pepper; cook, stirring occasionally, until the onions and mushrooms are browned and softened, 9–10 minutes.
 Add the broth and Worcestershire sauce; bring to a boil.
 Boil until the liquid is reduced by about one-third, 7–8 minutes.
-Yields 2 slices beef with 3 tablespoons sauce per serving.